-From September 30 to October 3, approximately two dozen journalists who have been selected as 2015 Media Law School Fellows will not only receive instruction from law professors and experienced lawyers, but they will also have an opportunity to interact with and ask questions freely of the instructors.
+The 2016 Media Law School, hosted by the University of South Carolina School of Law and College of lnformation and Communications, and sponsored by the American Board of Trial Advocates, will provide selected journalists with the opportunity to develop a better understanding of the key stages of civil and criminal proceedings and to learn enough basic law to report accurately on many important issues in the news.
+From September 21–24, 2016, approximately two dozen journalists who are selected as 2016 Media Law School Fellows will not only receive instruction from law professors and experienced lawyers, but they will have an opportunity to interact with and ask questions freely of the instructors.